-Namling County is located in the south-central part of the Tibet Autonomous Region, on the north bank of the upper reaches of the Yarlung Tsangbo River.
+Namling County is located in the south-central of Tibet Autonomous Region, on the north bank of the upper reaches of Yarlung Tsangbo River.

 Most popular sites

-Sewu Monstery belongs to the Ningma pa of Tibetan Buddhism.
+Sewu Monstery belongs to Nyingma pa of Tibetan Buddhism.
 It is related with Mindrolling monastery in Tsetang.
-It is 69 kilometers away from the county seat and 4700 meters above sea level.
+It is 69 kilometers away from county seat and 4700 meters above sea level.
 The temple has a long history, with a history of more than a thousand years.
 The temple mainly enshrines Padmasambhava,

 Deqen Rebuje Monstery is located in Gabu Village of Namling Town.
 Established in the 23rd year of Emperor Qianlong of Qing Dynasty (AD 1758), it belongs to Gelug pa of Tibetan Buddhism.
 It covers an area of 1589 square meters.

-Namling Iron Bridge is an important bridge that connects the two banks of the Xiang River.
-It was built by Tangtong Gyalpo (1385 – 1464 AD) in the 15th century.
-The existing part of the bridge includes bridgeheads on the north and south bank of Bridge and the bridge chain across the river.
+Namling Iron Bridge is an important bridge that connects two banks of Xiang River.
+It was built by Tangtong Gyalpo (1385 AD – 1464 AD) in 15th century.
+The existing part of the bridge includes bridgeheads on north and south bank of Bridge and the bridge chain across the river.
 In 1996, Namling Iron Bridge was rated as a cultural relics protection unit of Tibet

 Geography and climate

-Most areas of Nanmulin County are between 3790-4952 meters above sea level, the highest point is Mount Zongma in the northeast of Namling county with an altitude of 6043 meters, the lowest point is the intersection of the Xiangchu River and the Yarlung Zangbo River with an elevation of 3704 meters and a relative elevation difference of 2339 meters.
+Most areas of Nanmulin County are between 3790-4952 meters above sea level, the highest point is Mount Zongma in northeast with an altitude of 6043 meters, the lowest point is intersection of Xiangchu River and Yarlung Zangbo River with an elevation of 3704 meters and a relative elevation difference of 2339 meters.

 Population and ethnicity

-As of the end of 2013, the total population of Namling County was 76,235, of which the Tibetan population accounted for 97% of the total population, and the remaining ethnic groups included Han, Mongolian, Hui and other ethnic groups.
+As of end of 2013, the total population of Namling County was 76,235, of which Tibetan population accounted for 97% of total population, and the remaining ethnic groups included Han, Mongolian, Hui and other ethnic groups.

-During Tubo Kingdom, the area of Namling was called Tashitse, and later it was called “Shangba”, that is, one of the six ten thousand households in “Tsang”
+During Tubo Kingdom, the area of Namling was called Tashitse, and later it was called “Shangba“, that is, one of the 6 Wanhu (ten thousand households) in “Tsang”

 In early Qing Dynasty, Namling Zong was established

-In 1960, Namling County was established, under the jurisdiction of Shigatse Prefecture
+In 1960, Namling County was established, under jurisdiction of Shigatse Prefecture

 In 2014, Shigatse Prefecture was abolished and the prefecture-level Shigatse City was established, and Namling County has been under jurisdiction of Shigatse City since then